 This initiative is central to PKB’s values and mission as a social enterprise and B Corporation.
 Through all our work, we strive to ensure that every person, regardless of their personal circumstances, has the ability to access their personal health record, control who can see it and use this to better manage their health and care, no matter where they are.

 Kitrinos Healthcare relies on the generosity of public donations to continue providing vital health and care to support for our refugee friends in Moria Camp.
-Please make a difference by donating to one of their many wonderful appeals such as ‘the winter appeal’, helping to keep refugees warm this winter.
-Click here to find out more.
+Please make a difference by donating to one of their many wonderful appeals such as ‘the winter appeal’, helping to keep refugees warm in the winter.